AvantikaSanyal/cryptonite_taskphase_avantika/OASIS.md

 Here my friend downloaded the pic, then opened it on MS Paint and erased the distortions and scanned it.

 # MICROSOFT STRONG EDGE
+The answer was in the first slide.
+In tthe corner there was a point sized image.
+My friend decoded it using rot13 online